george-carlin/abroaders/README.md

     it hides too much and makes the code less clear, not more.

-    If you want to extract repetitive code that loads data from the DB, put it in a private method with a name that starts with `find_`.
+    If you want to extract repetitive code that loads data from the DB, put it in a private method with a name that starts with `load_`.

-    (Note: much of the existing codebase has methods like this called `load_`, not `find_`, but in retrospect I think 'find' is a better name.)

         # Bad
         before_action :initialize_post, only: [:show, :edit]